osrf-migration/vrx-wiki/tutorials/Sand_Island_Basic.md

 ```

-* Use the provide launch file to run the example:
+* Use the provided launch file to run the example:

 ```
 #!bash

     $ roslaunch vrx_gazebo sandisland.launch

 ```